How To Plan An Amazing Trip to Kyoto (Beyond General Japan Travel Tips)

 Make Some Dinner Reservations

 It is not a must to make dinner reservations, but if you have specific restaurants in mind, especially famous places or fine dining establishments, a reservation is highly recommended.
 Some restaurants may require reservations weeks or even months in advance.
+Here’s the list of the best ways to make restaurant reservations in Japan.

 Also, if you come to Kyoto during busy seasons or weekends, it’s definitely better to have dinner arrangements.
 But at the end of the day, don’t stress out too much.
 In the worst case, you can always grab something from the large food options at depachika (department store basement food halls).
 Some depachika we often visit are the one in Takashimaya and the one in Isetan at Kyoto Station.